1jour1vin

 Barossa

-The Barossa vineyard covers 13,256 hectares divided among 755 growers.
-It is mainly planted with Syrah, known as Shiraz in Australia because its aromatic characteristics differ significantly from the Rhône variety.
+The Barossa Valley wine region covers 13,256 hectares, divided among 755 growers.
+It is primarily planted with Syrah, known as Shiraz in Australia because its aromatic characteristics differ significantly from those of the Rhône variety.

-Barossa is one of the oldest wine-growing regions in the world.
+The Barossa is one of the oldest wine regions in the world.
 The first vineyards were established in the region in 1842, and some of them are still in operation today.
-In order to promote Barossa's wine-growing heritage, winegrowers have initiated a classification system for the oldest vines still in production:
+In this context, and to highlight the Barossa’s wine heritage, local winemakers have created a classification of the oldest vines still in production:

 > 35 years: Barossa Old Vine